sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

-* The **Command** Pattern encapsulates a request as an object, thereby letting you  parameterize other objects with different requests, queue or log requests, and support undoable operations.
+* The **Command** Pattern encapsulates a request as an object, thereby letting you  parameterize other objects with different requests, queue or log requests, and support undoable operations

 ### Advantages